juntossomosmais/gitflow/gitflow/backend/README.md

 ![Alt text](../../assets/backend/img/variation_two_feats_no_release_reuse.png)

-## Variation: two features on dev with release reuse
+## Variation: flow with two features on dev with release reuse

 This variation can also be very common when the same code base is used by many developers.
 Here, one developer finishes writing his new feature, `feature/feat-A`, sends his code to `develop` and creates a release branch for his feature: `release/feat-A`.